-Winlink is a powerful tool for communication in emergencies due to it’s ability to continue functioning during localized Internet outages and, with proper configuration, to operate entirely without access to the Internet.
+Winlink is a powerful tool for communication in emergencies due to its ability to continue functioning during localized Internet outages and, with proper configuration, to operate entirely without access to the Internet.
 ARES®/RACES of Virginia is increasingly relying on Winlink for digital communications in disaster response.
 Each Wednesday, a Winlink “net” is conducted to help keep skills sharp.
 (See http://winlinkwednesday.net)

-There are lots of references and how-to’s on how to get connected to Winlink via VHF packet radio, so I won’t describe the process in detail here.
+There are lots of references and how-to’s on how to get connected to Winlink via VHF/UHF radio, so I won’t describe the process in detail here.
 Take a look at the Winlink Book of Knowledge (https://winlink.org/content/winlink_book_knowledge) for authoritative information.
-A quick search on YouTube (https://www.youtube.com) will also produce a wealth of information, videos such as the collection created by K4REF (https://www.youtube.com/user/K4REF) for Middle East Tennessee ARES®, and the presentation by our very own Greg KW6GB (founder of the Virginia Winlink Net) at https://youtu.be/UTx9pY1Akl8.
+A quick search on YouTube will also produce a wealth of information, videos such as the collection created by K4REF (https://www.youtube.com/user/K4REF) for Middle East Tennessee ARES®, and the presentation by our very own Greg KW6GB (founder of the Virginia Winlink Net) at https://youtu.be/UTx9pY1Akl8.
 For VARA FM setup, look at https://winlink.org/sites/default/files/RMSE_FORMS/vara_fm_for_winlink_with_signalink_on_windows_v4_0.pdf.

 Give Winlink a try and send a test message to my Winlink address, KQ9P.

 Software vs. Hardware TNC

 I will offer my opinion on hardware vs. software TNCs (terminal node controllers, or modems).
 The hardware TNCs available to amateur radio, including most of the “new” TNCs, are based on AX.25 chips that haven’t changed for decades.
 They work the way they always did, which is just OK.